phyletica/ecoevolity/docs/yaml-config.rst

     - comparison:
         path: "alignments/G-sp_a-sp_b-Dalupiri-CamiguinNorte.nex"

-This specifies the path to the nexus file for each of your population pairs.
+This specifies the path to the nexus file containing the character data for each of your population pairs.
-The defaults for all other settings would be used, which I **strongly discourage**.
+The defaults for all other settings would be used in this case, which we **strongly discourage**.

 Now, let's look at an example that is more thoroughly specified::